Church News

-The Church News (or LDS Church News) is a weekly tabloid-sized supplement to the Deseret News and the MormonTimes, a Salt Lake City, Utah newspaper owned by the Church of Jesus Christ of Latter-day Saints (LDS Church).
-It is the only publication by the LDS Church that is entirely devoted to news coverage of the LDS Church.
+The Church News (formerly LDS Church News) is a multi-platform supplement and subdivision of the Deseret News, a Salt Lake City, Utah newspaper owned by the Church of Jesus Christ of Latter-day Saints (LDS Church).
+It is published daily online, and weekly as tabloid-sized.
+Deseret News also provides the news site Of Good Report (now only in social media and formerly Mormon Times).
+It is the only LDS Church publication entirely devoted to news coverage of church.

 Content

-The Church News is the official newspaper of the LDS Church, publishing the church's "Authorized News."
-This is not to be confused with the "Mormon Times" branded coverage within the religion section of the Deseret News, which contains unofficial social and cultural LDS news coverage, though both are now distributed together to Church News subscribers.
-As with the Ensign, the LDS Church encourages its members to subscribe to the Church News, which gives its content an air of official endorsement.
+The Church News is the official newspaper of the LDS Church, publishing its "Authorized News."
+This is not to be confused with the "Mormon Times" branded coverage within the religion section of the Deseret News, which contains unofficial social and cultural news coverage about the church, though both are now distributed together to Church News subscribers.
+As with the Liahona, the LDS Church encourages its members to subscribe to the Church News, which gives its content an air of official endorsement.

 The Church News does not carry advertisements in its pages, although it did in its first three issues and during 1959–60.
 Despite higher prices than in other Deseret News sections, Church News ad space didn't make enough money, and it was felt that it detracted from the religious paper's dignity.
 Instead, the section is financially supported by the rest of the Deseret News operations, and high volume subscriptions.